Transportation in Edmonton: Bicycle and pedestrian paths

-Edmonton has an extensive multi-use trail system totaling over 150 kilometres in length, 130 of which lie within the North Saskatchewan River valley parks system.
-The unpaved trail network is even more extensive — 420 kilometres in total.
-The city also has 105 km of signed street bike paths across the city with protected crossings.
+Edmonton has an extensive multi-use trail system totaling over 180 km in length, of which most form the North Saskatchewan River valley parks system.
+The larger unpaved trail network spans 420 km in total.
+The city has 192 km of signed on-street bicycle lanes and 432 km of shared-use paths.

-Edmonton has an indoor pedway system connecting the Edmonton City Centre mall, the Stanley A. Milner Library, the LRT system and other commercial office buildings in its downtown core.
-The pedway system runs above ground, at-grade as well as underground.
+Downtown Edmonton has an indoor pedway system connecting the Edmonton City Centre mall, the Stanley A. Milner Library, the LRT system and other commercial office buildings.
+The downtown pedway system spans 13 km of pathways that run above ground, at-grade as well as underground between 40 buildings.

 Funicular

 The 100 Street Funicular beside Hotel Macdonald connects Downtown Edmonton with the river valley.